-Agnico Eagle is responsible for managing and operating the stations.
+Agnico Eagle will be responsible for managing and operating the stations.
 Operation and monitoring of the stations will come under the responsibility of the Environment Superintendent.
 Designation of training requirements is the responsibility of Meadowbank Environment Department.

 4.2 OPERATION